Asthma. Learning What it REALLY is helps Get Rid Of It Forever.

-Because allergies cause inhibited healthy breathing volume and coordination development, the older a person gets, the more the actual breathing function becomes a major factor.
+Because allergies inhibit healthy breathing volume and coordination development, the older a person gets, the more the actual breathing function becomes a major factor.
 Then breathing function becomes the primary source of trouble and food allergy most often becomes secondary.
 Pneumonia sets in.

 Sadly, most health practitioners are presently focusing on the allergenic and environmental aspects and overlooking the mechanical breathing volume and coordination aspects.